 Where to from here

-The Minyama to Mooloolaba project now forms part of an extended Mooloolaba to Maroochydore (M2M) Cycleway being developed in partnership between council and the Department of Transport and Main Roads.
-The 6 kilometre long M2M Cycleway between Minyama and the new Maroochydore CBD will include the previously delivered sections of the Minyama to Mooloolaba Bikeway and will provide a high quality active transport corridor for the Sunshine Coast.
+The Minyama to Mooloolaba project now forms part of an extended Mooloolaba to Maroochydore (M2M) cycleway being developed in partnership between council and the Department of Transport and Main Roads.
+The 6km long M2M Cycleway between Minyama and the new Maroochydore CBD will include the previously delivered sections of the Minyama to Mooloolaba bikeway and will provide a high quality active transport corridor for the Sunshine Coast.

 Community consultation and feedback has been an integral part of the development of the cycleway.
 An extensive stakeholder and community engagement process was undertaken to inform planning and progress to date.
 Council will continue to inform the community as the project advances.